A waiting room can be a hot house for emotion and anxiety.

 Nurses are the frequent target of questions, and they may not know exactly what to say.
 A 1990 study found that 86 percent of nurses were uncertain in this situation.
 A separate 1991 study showed their verbal communication usually was unstructured and not based on evidence.

-Baylor Jack and Jane Hamilton Heart and Vascular Hospital, with locations in Dallas and Fort Worth, distributes a low-tech but highly effective card that estimates the duration of procedures, how staff members will update them on the patient’s condition and whom to contact with questions and concerns.
+Baylor Scott & White Heart and Vascular Hospital, with locations in Dallas and Fort Worth, distributes a low-tech but highly effective card that estimates the duration of procedures, how staff members will update them on the patient’s condition and whom to contact with questions and concerns.
 The card was developed by a clinical staff task force, based on questions and concerns typically expressed by those in the hospital’s waiting room.

 A 2011 study in AORN Journal verified its effectiveness.
 A survey of family members found that the card reduced their anxiety, regardless of the time spent in the waiting room or the nature of the procedure in question.